pathwaytipsorg/infra-azure-ops/labs/1-kickstart/README.md

-Terraform code is creating an Azure Resource Group and a Virtual Network within that Resource Group:
+Terraform code is creating an Azure Resource Group and a Virtual Network within that Resource Group:->

 1. **Create a resource group**
    ```